The best things to do in Cappadocia, Turkey’s beautiful, otherworldly region

 Ancient volcanic eruptions and centuries of erosion have given the Cappadocia region of central Turkey one of the most distinctive landscapes in the country, if not the world.
 Its undulating, rose-tinted valleys are speckled with the towering tufa formations dubbed “fairy chimneys”.
 The same soft rock that was slowly shaped by nature was also worked by human hands to form thousands of cave dwellings, churches, monasteries and even entire underground cities.

-Though it’s one of Turkey’s top tourist draws – just under four million foreign visitors went there in 2019 – the size of the region and the richness of its offerings means travellers can find plenty of opportunities to escape the crowds.
+Though it’s one of Turkey’s top tourist draws – just under four million foreign visitors went there in 2019 – the size of the region and the richness of its offerings mean travellers can find plenty of opportunities to escape the crowds.
 Add in an ancient wine culture, increasingly sophisticated dining and accommodation options, and a wealth of outdoor activities and this is a destination of a lifetime that could be visited again and again.

-Here’s how to make the best of a Turkey holiday in Cappadocia.
+Here’s how to make the best of a holiday in Cappadocia.

 When to visit